Skip to Main Content

 Poolside Drinking in a City Rewriting Its Own Rules

+Kanza is a bar in Riyadh, Saudi Arabia, in price tier 3.
 Riyadh's hospitality sector has undergone structural change faster than almost any other Gulf capital.
 The lifting of entertainment restrictions and the accelerated expansion of premium leisure infrastructure have created a category of venue that simply did not exist here five years ago: the poolside bar, with all the social choreography that format implies.
 Kanza operates inside that newly opened space, in a city where the rules of the genre are still being written in real time.

 The poolside bar as a format carries specific expectations internationally.
 At venues like Bar Leather Apron in Honolulu, the outdoor setting is inseparable from the drink programme; environment and glass reinforce each other.
-In Riyadh, the physical conditions are different — the heat that makes a pool logical also demands a programme built around cold, low-effort, high-payoff drinks rather than the elaborate stirred formats you find at room-temperature bars.
+In Riyadh, the physical conditions are different, the heat that makes a pool logical also demands a programme built around cold, low-effort, high-payoff drinks rather than the elaborate stirred formats you find at room-temperature bars.
 How venues adapt the cocktail canon to that constraint defines the tier they occupy.

 The Cocktail Format in a Hot-Climate Setting